TriDecent/Networking-Security/README.md

 This repository contains two main applications:

-1. **DataEncryptionApp**: An application focused on data encryption and decryption.
+1. **DataEncryptionApp**: An application focused on encrypting and decrypting data from string input or files.
-2. **AdvancedNumbersCalculator**: An application for performing advanced mathematical calculations.
+2. **AdvancedNumbersCalculator**: An application for performing advanced mathematical calculations (better suited as a library, the app is just for showcase).
+3. **HashCalculator**: An application for calculating various hash values from text, hex and files.

 ## DataEncryptionApp